Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 4. Skype

-Skype-to-Skype calls are completely free and can be used on any supporting device.
-Users only have to pay for Skype’s premium features.
+Users also have to pay for Skype’s premium features.
 These include voicemail, SMS, and calls made to devices outside of Skype like landlines or cell phone numbers.
-Users will need an existing WiFi connection or data plan.
+Users will need an existing Wi-Fi connection or data plan.

 5. WhatsApp

-What is the point of WiFi calling?
+What is the purpose of Wi-Fi calling?

-That’s great news for businesses that are moving to a hybrid work model where part of the team is distributed.
-Having an all-in-one platform allows you to reliably make and receive VoIP calls over WiFi—even while traveling internationally.
-Plus, employees can use a single business identity with one business number for calling, messaging, and faxing.
+That’s great news for businesses that use a hybrid work model.
+Having an all-in-one platform allows you to reliably make and receive VoIP calls over Wi-Fi—even while traveling internationally.

-To recap, with WiFi calling, you:
+To recap, with Wi-Fi calling, you:

 • Don’t have to rely on a landline or cellular connection